Optima-CityU/Optimization-ML/README.md

 > Optimization-ML, see for more detail notes on [Reading_Notes](./Reading_Notes.md)

-Contributed by Xi Lin and Zhiyuan Yang.
+Contributed by Xi Lin, Zhiyuan Yang, and Huiling Zhen.